jp43/DockBox/README.rst

 None of the above docking or scoring programs are included in the current repository.
-Hence the user eager to test a docking/scoring program with DockBox should first install that program separately on the same machine DockBox is installed.
-To make an installed program usable by the DockBox package, see section **Make a program usable by DockBox**.
+Hence the user eager to test a docking/scoring program with DockBox should first install the program separately on the same system DockBox is installed.
+To make a docking or scoring program usable by DockBox, make sure all the binaries required by each program can be directly run on the command line from any location, i.e., are in your PATH (see <other.rst#section>).

 .. contents:: **Table of Contents**